 What my daughter and I experienced – with our privileged existence, with the safety of having our driver Shiva, and with living in a nice neighbourhood – is nothing compared to what MOST Indian women face every day.
 We were sheltered from having to walk great distances and from dealing with the constant sexual abuse on public transportation.
 We didn’t have to worry about the consequences of how we dressed because we generally went from door to door.
 We were lucky in India.

 Did you know that some Indian men actually masturbate to women being groped on public transportation?
+They find videos of it online on www.tubev.sex (though these ones are staged), and get horrendous ideas.
 My blog has several posts about my experiences being groped and they are keyworded for google search.
 Men (often in the late night hours) land on my blog by googling something seriously depraved, hoping to find masturbation material in my ‘My 1st Experience Being Groped in India’ post only to be sadly disappointed I’m sure.

 Women As Property